Adient calls off plans to move headquarters to Detroit

 DETROIT — Auto seating supplier Adient has canceled its plans to move its global headquarters and hundreds of jobs to Detroit.

-The company announced Monday that it informed Detroit Mayor Mike Duggan of its decision to scrap its relocation plans.
+The company has informed Detroit Mayor Mike Duggan of its decision to scrap its relocation plans, according to an announcement Monday.
 Adient bought a downtown facility in 2016 for its 500 executive and leadership employees, including 100 proposed new jobs for the city.

-The company says the decision isn’t a reflection on Detroit or “its outstanding revitalization efforts.”
+In a statement, the company said the decision isn’t a reflection on Detroit or “its outstanding revitalization efforts.”
 Adient planned to spend nearly $100 million to relocate its main office in Plymouth, Michigan, to Detroit.

 The announcement comes a week after former General Motors Co.
 CEO Frederick Henderson took over as Adient’s interim CEO.